The Role of Ears in the Balance System

 • The ears

 Let’s take first the skin, the joints, and the muscles.
 All body parts are connected with these organs, using the nerves to collect overall knowledge about many things, ranging from temperature, heat, and humidity to elevation changes.
-The brain gathers information from the body about the world, and then sends signals back to the body to tell them how to move and react.
+The brain gathers information about the world from the body and then sends signals back to the body to tell them how to move and react.

 The ears also contain a vital mechanism for alerting the brain to pressure and position changes: the vestibular system.
 This network of fluid chambers and tiny hair-like cells is located alongside the cochlea in the inner ear, which supports hearing.

-Hearing Loss and Balance
+Hearing Loss and Balance: The Inner Ear Connection

 Living with chronic hearing loss makes you less mobile, and those with hearing loss frequently stay home and don’t visit much of the house or neighborhood.
-This further limits mobility, and may result in social isolation, tension, and even depression.
+This further limits mobility and may result in social isolation, tension, and even depression.

 If you have hearing loss, you will also have a higher chance of experiencing walks, slips, and falls.
 Those with hearing loss are treated more often than their counterparts in the hearing, with more doctor visits per year and higher health care costs.